 As part of the Anti-social Behaviour, Crime and Policing Act 2014, new powers were introduced which shape the way the police, local authorities, health partners and social housing providers respond to anti-social behaviour (ASB).

 The reforms are designed to empower victims of ASB and give them a say on how perpetrators are punished.
 Please use the links below to find out more about these key new powers:

-- Community Trigger - a case review for victims of ASB and hate crime if they are unsatisfied with how their case has been handled.
+- ASB Case Review - a case review for victims of ASB and hate crime if they are unsatisfied with how their case has been handled.